gongcastro/upfthesis/README.md

 quarto use template gongcastro/upfthesis
 ```

 This will install the extension and create an set up the structure of the project.
-Several folders and files will be created:
+If you are used to working from RStudio, I recommend you create a new project in this same folder.

+This directory contains several sub-directories and files:

 * [**_quarto.yml**](_quarto.yml): this is a YAML file with the global settings of the thesis.
 Here you can change the title, authors, department, etc. You can change most settings as indicated in the [Book Options](https://quarto.org/docs/reference/projects/books.html) section of the Quarto reference.
 Some of these settings are internally set in the [_extension.yml](_extensions/gongcastro/upfthesis/_extension.yml) file; feel free to change them if you know what you are doing.
 * **chapters/** contains the Quarto (`.qmd`) files with the body of the thesis.
 Each section embedded in a different file.
 The chapters included are based on the [Theses: Parts and content](https://guiesbibtic.upf.edu/tesis/eng/parts) section of the [Guies BibTIC UPF](https://guiesbibtic.upf.edu/tesis/eng/parts) website.
 Some of these sections might not be required.
 If so, you may keep them from being included in the rendered output by removing them from the [**_quarto.yml**](_quarto.yml) file (`chapters:`) section.
 For example, here I am commenting out the *Preface* section, which is not required: